hgpb/packages/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+The `app` demonstarates the use of the `component-library`.

-This library contains hand crafted components I felt like building for demo purposes.
+Thie `component-library` contains hand crafted components!

 ## Development server